andersrorvikknowit/dabs-with-python-ws/README.md

 databricks bundle deploy --target dev -p <your_profile_name>
 ```

 Time to change the Pipeline / Delta Live Table / Spark Declarative Pipeline into python code as well.
-A loved child has many names
+A beloved child has many names
 * Edit the file jobs_as_code_project_pipeline.py

 ```python